-DISCLAIMER: Mild spoilers abound for Honk for Jesus.
+DISCLAIMER: Mild spoilers abound in this review for Honk for Jesus.
 Save Your Soul.

 You’ve undoubtedly seen them on TV or read about them online — celebrity evangelists spearheading megachurches while owning enough Lamborghinis and Prada suits to feed 5,000 people or more.
 They preach humility and benevolence while perched atop a throne compiled of generous “church donations.”

 Enter: Honk for Jesus.
 Save Your Soul., the feature-length directorial debut from Adamma Ebo.
 It’s a biting, sharp mockumentary taking satirical aim at these evangelical soldiers for the Lord.
 Ebo’s identical twin sister, Adanne Ebo, also produced.

 Sterling K. Brown and Regina Hall star as Lee-Curtis and “First Lady” Trinitie Childs, megachurch leaders in Atlanta scrambling to make a comeback after a scandal causes a mass exodus of congregants.
 Thus, the couple invites a documentary crew to film their hopeful return as pillars of the Christian community.

 Despite Lee-Curtis and Trinitie’s insistence that the film crew omits specific dialogue and “unsavory” footage, we get a peek behind the heavenly curtain and the carefully manicured images of two seemingly perfect messengers of God.